Retailers, today, need to create experiential and immersive experiences for their shoppers whether offline or online.

 - Store visits and engagement improve as customers visit the store to collect their order

-Logistics and availability aside, another major challenge faced by brick and mortar retailers face is maintaining that store experience alive in a virtual setting.
+Logistics and availability aside, another major challenge faced by retailers with brick and mortar stores is maintaining that store experience alive in a virtual setting.

 4. Connecting Experts with Consumers

-One reason to visit retail stores has been meeting the store experts to guide us to buy the products best suited for our requirements and use-case.
+One reason to visit brick and mortar stores has been meeting the store experts to guide us to buy the products best suited for our requirements and use-case.

 And so begins the research — endless reading and asking on discussion forums, watching YouTube videos, asking your friends and colleagues.

-Whereas if I can visit a nearby Apple Store, someone at their Genius Bar can help me decide in a few moments.
+Whereas if I can visit a nearby Apple Store, someone at their Genius Bar can help me decide in a matter of minutes.